 Discover the history behind the creation of Allvue and get acquainted with our leadership team.LEARN MORE

-The CLO market has held up to COVID stress, but recent CLO manager entrants will need to build scale to survive.
+The collateralized loan obligation (CLO) market has held up to COVID stress, but recent CLO manager entrants will need to build scale to survive.

-After facing strong headwinds for much of 2020, the recovery of the CLO market is attributable to a number of factors.
+After facing strong headwinds for much of 2020, CLO managers have seen the CLO market recovery meaningfully, an upswing that can be attributed to a number of factors.
 On the investor demand side, low yields mean that CLO paper remains attractive compared with much of the fixed income market.
 CLOs’ tranche structure – and the built-in cushion it provides – drives their appeal to a wide variety of investors with a range of appetites for risk.

 The leveraged loans that underlie CLOs have also found better footing.
 By September, the market had largely recovered losses incurred since the start of 2020 (although lagging other fixed income asset classes that received direct Federal Reserve support, such as investment grade and high yield bonds).1 For banks, insurance companies and other CLO debt investors, the swift recovery of CLOs from the COVID-19 crisis reinforced their confidence in the safety of the market, and reminded them of CLOs’ strong relative performance during the financial crisis of 2008.